pennacchietti210890/prompty/README.md

 - **TRAINING (SHOTS)**
 - **USER QUERY**

 We can treat the above as separate parameters that influence the final model generation.
-We can ask an LLM to come up with suitable (5-10-20) candidates for each, except the TRAININIG block.
-For TRAINING, assuming we have a large training set with labelled examples, we can employ several techniques to come up with the most relevant (n) shots.
+We can ask an LLM to come up with suitable (5-10-20) candidates for each, except the TRAININIG block (where we use min-max diversity).
 Once we have the candidates, we have our own search space we can optimize across.

 <h1>
   <img src="assets/prompty_steps.png"/>